sudo-Harshk/skillify-frontend/README.md

 Skillify is a web application designed for interactive learning through quizzes.
 Users can select subjects like Math, Physics, and Chemistry, choose specific chapters, and test their knowledge with dynamically generated multiple-choice questions.
 The application features a timer, tracks scores, and provides detailed explanations for each answer, making it an effective tool for study and self-assessment.

-## Screenshot/GIF Placeholder

-*(Suggestion: Add a screenshot or GIF of the application in action here to give users a visual overview of Skillify.)*

 ## Features